PiusNyakoojo/golang_chat_example/README.md

 # golang_chat_example

-This is an example of a chat application using Go and websockets.
+This is an example of a realtime chat application using Go and websockets.

 # Configuration Files

-The Godeps folder contains dependency management files for deploying to Heroku.
+The *Godeps* folder contains dependency management files for deploying to Heroku.

-Procfile is a configuration file for deploying to Herkou
+*Procfile* is a configuration file for deploying to Herkou.

 If you deploy to Google App Engine you'll have to add an *app.yaml* file and delete the aforementioned config files.

 The *.project* file enables you to open this project in Eclipse ( make sure you have the Goclipse plugin ).
-Otherwise, it's yet another config file, you can delete it if you'd like.
+Otherwise, it's yet another config file.
+You can delete it if you'd like.

 # Run Locally - Terminal